jhuboo/satoshi/README.md

 # Bitcoin: A Peer-to-Peer Electronic Cash System

 This repository contains the first 2 public released Bitcoin codebases by Satoshi Nakamoto.
-Version control and releases from v0.1.5 onward can be foundat the [Bitcoin Github repository](https://github.com/bitcoin/bitcoin/releases).
+Version control and releases from v0.1.5 onward can be found at the [Bitcoin Github repository](https://github.com/bitcoin/bitcoin/releases).

 ## Whitepaper